Mosquitto is an open source implementation of a server for version 5.0, 3.1.1,

 the man pages, which are available online at https://mosquitto.org/man/.
 There

-are also pages with an introduction to the features of MQTT, themosquitto_passwd
+are also pages with an introduction to the features of MQTT, themosquitto_passwd utility for dealing with username/passwords, and a

 description of the configuration file options available for the broker.